Amadeus continues to grow its global e-Commerce business with key Air France-KLM agreement

-AF-KLM Groupto use Amadeus’ shopping technology for a further five years across its domestic and international websites; At the same time, a recent study performed by Amadeus finds that its e-Retail solution delivers on average a 7% increase in airlines’ online yield and a 24% increase in revenue
+AF-KLM Groupto use Amadeus’ shopping technology for a further five years across its domestic and international websites; At the same time, a recent study performed by Amadeus finds that its e-Retail solution delivers on average a 7% increase in airlines’ online yield and a 24% increase in revenue06/05/2013.

 The renewed partnership will provide Air France-KLM with Amadeus Flex Pricer topower its revenue and award shopping flows, covering both its Air France andKLM networks, for domestic, regional and long-haul flights.